 I have heard all the arguments for Christianity- and let me tell you, they are strong.
-My mother encouraged us to explore other religions because she was so sure of our faith.
+Lest we not forget at the root of any belief is an element of faith- even those who choose to believe nothing exists.
+My mother encouraged us to explore other religions because she was so sure of our beliefs.
 I took a class in high school looking in depth to each major world religion (and other streams of existential thought) back to Zoroastrianism.
 I was given historical, logical, natural, scientific data even pointing to a Creator and Jesus being Lord.
 This is not to mention my own personal experiences that supported the evidence.
-I found myself multiple times throughout life thinking, This proves it, how can anyone deny this evidence?
+I found myself multiple times throughout life thinking, This practically proves it, how can anyone deny this evidence?
 Yet I did, in the face of the best of it.

 It was not about a lack of evidence, but a lack of faith.

 My heart fiercely wrestled the “ifs”.
 I was so engrossed in the uncertainty.
 These were some serious doubts as I mentioned above.
 I wondered if we were truly just animals with nowhere we were going, only destined to live our lives for a few years on a wasting planet.
 I pondered upon these doubts in my mind; only consuming a small part of my thinking at a time, but soon becoming monsters that overcame me.
 I realized, if none of it was true, if Jesus was not the One true God and if there is no such thing as “God”, then what the heck was I doing with my life?